luislimonta/ML2_toolbox/README.md

 Please compute the init.R file first before you load the toolset.
 There is the wine.csv dataset that we used for our interpretations.

+This app can be used on https://ml2toolbox.shinyapps.io/shinnyapp/.
+The cloud permits only 25 hours of free usage.
+If you are not able to see it, the free usage is over and you have to run it locally.

 ## Team
 - [Ronny Maurhofer](https://github.com/ronnym20)
 - [Stephana Müller](https://github.com/pandorrasland)